PL4SE-Reading-Room/Textbook-Notes/Static Program Analysis/Yifan Pei/2-A Tiny Imperative Programming Language.md

   P -> F ...
 F
   ```

+Restriction:
-A simplification:  assumption that all declared variable and function names are unique in a program, i.e. that no identifiers is declared more than once.
+- all declared variable and function names are unique in a program, i.e. that no identifiers is declared more than once;
+- arithmetic operations and comparisons apply only to integers;
+- conditions in control structures must be integers;
+- only integers can be input and output of the main function;
+- only functions can be called, and with correct number of arguments;
+- the unary * operator only applies to pointers (or null);
+- field lookups are only performed on records, not on other types of values.

+Assume that their violation results in runtime errors.

 ## 2.3.
 Normalization